Last updated on September 27th, 2023 at 02:02 am

 The Wilson Sporting Goods Company aka Wilson is a manufacturer of various sports equipment including badminton.
 They are based in Chicago, Illinois, USA.
 However they have been owned by the Finnish group Amer Sports since 1989.

-Their badminton racquet line-up is currently branded as Blaze and includes the following models:
+Their badminton racquet line-up currently includes the following models:

 You have probably heard of and are aware of the badminton racquet brands we just covered but let’s take a look at some of the others.

-The company has fast become a big name in badminton.
+Li Ning has fast become a big name in badminton.
 Their product range offers something for the more casual player as well as having some of the best professional grade badminton racquets .
-Their current product line-up includes the following series:
+Currently their product line-up includes the following brands:

 - Turbo Charging